 - Test: Once we create the prototype, we test the prototype with real users to obtain opinions before the product is built.

 These frameworks are used depending on the company and the size of the team or project; depending on the feedback from the test, you might need to be back and forth with the design until all problems are solved and the product is ready to be shared with the world.

 Lean UX and Double Diamond are frameworks of UX design; lean UX reduces time and resources to produce a fast, usable product.
 This is an iterative process, meaning updates and revisions are constantly being changed and applied; there are three steps for Lean UX: think, make, and check.

 Steps in Lean UX: Think, Make, and Check

 - Think: What type of problem is the user encountering?
-And how to solve the problem with the design?
+And how do we solve the problem with the design?
 It’s all about gathering research, who the product is for, and how it will help the user.

-- Make: Start creating sketches, wireframes, or prototypes; a minimum viable product (MVP) is a simple design prototype that can test with the target end-users; audience prototypes are updated as feedback is gathered.
+- Make: Start creating sketches, wireframes, or prototypes; a minimum viable product (MVP) is a simple design prototype that can be tested with the target end-users; audience prototypes are updated as feedback is gathered.